BloomTech-Labs/labs-team-home/README.md

 # Installation instructions

 1. Clone on your local machine by typing in the terminal `git clone https://github.com/Lambda-School-Labs/labs9-team-home/`
-1. To test and run the different parts of the repository reference the README files, in the [frontend](/frontend/README.md), [backend](/backend/README.md), and [iOS](ios/README.md) folders respectively.
+1. To test and run the different parts of the repository reference the README files in the [frontend](/frontend/README.md), [backend](/backend/README.md), and [iOS](ios/README.md) folders respectively.

 # Tech-Stack